 Our experimental data together with previous results already indicate the complex nature of these band structure effects.
-For example, the transition around $B_0$ is composed of two fields and the drop in the specific heat coefficient $\gamma(B)$ between them is only moderate with a decrease from about 250\,mJ/molK$^2$ to 100\,mJ/molK$^2$.
-It is therefore unlikely that either a single Lifshitz transition \cite{rourke_2008} or a sudden localization of the $f$-electrons \cite{tokiwa_2004,tokiwa_2005,gegenwart_2006} is---on its own---a sufficient model to describe the behaviour around 10\,T. Hence, a theory of the field evolution of \ybrhsi~should include not only the Kondo effect to describe de-renormalization processes, but also the specific correlated band structure of \ybrhsi~to reveal topological transitions.
+For example, the transition around $B_0$ is composed of two fields and the Sommerfeld coefficient $\gamma(B)$ decreases only moderately between them from 250\,mJ/molK$^2$ to 100\,mJ/molK$^2$.
+It is therefore unlikely that either a single Lifshitz transition \cite{rourke_2008} or a sudden localization of the $f$ electrons \cite{tokiwa_2004,tokiwa_2005,gegenwart_2006} is---on its own---a sufficient model to describe this behavior.
+Hence, a theory of the field evolution should include not only the Kondo effect to describe derenormalization processes, but also the specific correlated band structure to reveal topological transitions.

-We therefore conducted the field-dependent RB calculations summarized in Fig.~\ref{fig:dos_and_fs}, which are an extension to the results from Ref.~\onlinecite{zwicknagl_2011} with a focus on the detailed development of the FS and the DOS in field.
-We used the RB method described in Ref.~\onlinecite{zwicknagl_2011,zwicknagl_1992} with a very tight $k$-mesh in zero field of 8125 points in the irreducible wedge to resolve changes in the isoenergy surfaces.
-In finite fields we used 405 $k$-points.
+We therefore conducted field-dependent RB calculations (Fig.~\ref{fig:dos_and_fs}), which are an extension to the results from Refs.~\onlinecite{zwicknagl_2011}, focused on the detailed development of the FS and the DOS in field.
+We used the RB method described in Refs.~\onlinecite{zwicknagl_2011,zwicknagl_1992} with a tight $k$ mesh in zero field of 8125 points in the irreducible wedge to resolve changes in the isoenergy surfaces.
+In finite fields we used 405 $k$ points.

-Figure \ref{fig:dos_and_fs}(a) shows the calculated zero-field quasiparticle DOS $N(\epsilon)$ and Fig.~\ref{fig:dos_and_fs}(b) displays the corresponding isoenergy surfaces of the most important FS sheets with $f$-character---the so called ``doughnut''(top) and the ``jungle gym'' (bottom), respectively.
+Figure \ref{fig:dos_and_fs}(a) shows the calculated zero-field quasiparticle DOS $N(\epsilon)$.
+Fig.~\ref{fig:dos_and_fs}(b) displays the corresponding isoenergy surfaces of the most important FS sheets with $f$ character---the so called ``doughnut''(top) and the ``jungle gym'' (bottom), respectively.
 Scanning through $N(\epsilon)$ within the displayed energy range, the calculations predict the four color-coded regimes characterized by different topologies of the isoenergy surfaces, separated by Lifshitz transitions.